seekstar/syncchat/README.md

 #### TODO

+- Use network byte order in the communication between the server and the client.
 - Delete friend offline.
 - Delete group.
 - Synchronize private messages and group messages between the server and the client.